larscom/storage-manager-chrome/README.md

 Q : Why can't i remove certain cookies like '_ga'?
 A : Cookies like '_ga' are cookies that belong to google and will be created back instantly if removed..

-Q : What is the red R in the icon that appear sometimes?
+Q : Sometimes a red R appears in the icon, what is that?
 A : It means you have to reload the webpage.
 (This happens sometimes when you visit google web pages)